 Residential Care – John’s Story

 My Mom was a very proper, proud and dignified woman.
 To her, qualities that cost nothing, but mean everything.
-But the reality is, when she got ill, she saw those qualities slipping through her fingers.
+When she got ill, she saw those qualities slipping through her fingers.
 As a result, as her illness progressed, she became distant, angry and fearful not only of me, but the entire family.

-When it came to reach out to Hospice, I did it differently than most.
+When it came time to reach out to Hospice, I did it differently than most.
 I contacted the communications department, my business contact.
 I love that compassion flows through the whole organization.
-We didn’t know when Mom was going, but St. Joseph’s Hospice was her choice, and the reality was, she was declining daily.
+We didn’t know when mom was going, but St. Joseph’s Hospice was her choice, and the reality was she was declining daily.

-But things changed for Mom in Hospice.
+But things changed for mom in Hospice.
 She began to smile again, joke again.
 She became engaging, loving and the fear that took hold of her started to loosen its grip.
 All of a sudden, she was telling me what to do again, which she was very good at!
-She seemed more comfortable, a direct result from the caring staff and volunteers.
+She seemed more comfortable, a direct result of the caring staff and volunteers.

-Please be generous with your financial support tonight.
+Please be generous with your financial support.
 Our family thanks you.